canadaprogrammer/introducing_swiftui/README.md

 1. In the Project navigator, select the ContentView.swift file
 2. Embed the VStack that holds the three text views in another VStack.
 3. Add your custom MapView tot he top of the stack.
-Set the size of the Map View with frame(width:height:).
+Set the size of the Map View with `.frame(height:300)`.
 4. Click Live Preview to see the rendered map in the composed view.
-   1. You can continue editing the view whiile showing a Live Preview.
+   1. You can continue editing the view while showing a Live Preview.
 5. Add the CircleImage view to the stack.
-6. To layer the image view on top of the map view, give the image an offset of -130 points vertically, and padding of -130 points from the bottom of the view.
+6. To layer the image view on top of the map view, give the image an offset of -130 points vertically, `.offset(y:-130)`, and padding of -130 points from the bottom of the view, `.padding(.bottom, -130)`.
    1. These adjustments make room for the text by moving the image upwards.
-7. Add a spacer at the bottom of the outer VStack to push the content to the top of the screen.
+7. Add a `Spacer()` at the bottom of the outer VStack to push the content to the top of the screen.
-8. To allow the map content to extend to the top edge of the screen, add the ignoresSafeArea(edges: .top) modifier to the map view.
+8. To allow the map content to extend to the top edge of the screen, add the `.ignoresSafeArea(edges: .top)` modifier to the map view.
+   1. The modifier needs to put right after `MapView()`, so before `.frame()`.
+      1. The height of map increases as much as the safe area.
+   2. If the modifier locates after `.frame()`, the map will go up.
+      1. The height of map keeps 300.
-9. Add a divider and some additional descriptive text for the landmark.
+9. Add a `Divider()` and some additional descriptive text for the landmark.
 10. Finally, move the subheadline font modifier from each Text view to the HStack containing them, and apply the secondary color to the subheadline text.
     1. When you apply a modifier to a layout view like a stack, SwiftUI applies the modifier to all the elements contained in the group.